darinz/ML/04_deep_learning/code/README.md

 2. **Loss Functions**: Compare different loss functions and their properties
 3. **Model Evaluation**: Learn how to calculate and interpret model performance
 4. **Visualization**: Understand model behavior through plots and visualizations
+5. **Neural Network Basics**: Understand how neurons work and how they combine to form networks
+6. **Activation Functions**: Learn about different activation functions and when to use each
+7. **Single Neuron Applications**: See how single neurons can solve real-world problems

 ## Dependencies